DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 ---

-## Landscape
+## Exteriors

 Phoenix is definitely the master at choosing and mixing different landscape elements to make it as beautiful as we can experience in TPF, but a few gems added in this will definitely make our surroundings even more breath-taking.

-Create a separator and name it `LANDSCAPE EXTENDED` and place it directly below the *TREES & PLANTS* separator (and its mods).
+Create a separator and name it `EXTERIORS` and place it directly below the *TREES & PLANTS* separator (and its mods).
 Change its colour, so that it won't be the same as TPF's ones.